MarcDoughty/MarcDoughty.github.io/index.md

   * Security Architecture and Awareness
   * Planning, naming schemes, building queries, and automation

-**Stuff I'm hip to, but not good enough to get paid for yet**
+**Stuff I'm hip to, but not enough to get paid for yet**

   * Python scripting
-  * AWS and Azure hosted services
+  * AWS and Azure cloud services
   * Basic database maintenance
   * Getting used to using git for too many things
   * Docker Containers